Ribocentre-aptamer/Ribocentre-aptamer.github.io/_pages/riboaptamer.md

             <td name="td0" rowspan="1">Nucleosides & Nucleotides</td>
             <td name="td1"><a href="{{ site.url }}{{ site.baseurl }}/_posts/XBA-RNA-aptamer" target="_blank"
                 style="color:#520049"><b>XBA RNA aptamer</b></a></td>
-            <td name="td2">Xanthine (2,6-dioxypurine)<br>Guanine</td>
+            <td name="td2">Xanthine (2,6-dioxypurine),<br>Guanine</td>
-            <td name="td3">Xanthine oxidase (XO, sometimes 'XAO') is a form of xanthine oxidoreductase, a type of enzyme
-              that generates reactive oxygen species.
-These enzymes catalyze the oxidation of hypoxanthine to xanthine and can further catalyze the oxidation of xanthine to uric acid.</td>
+            <td name="td3">Xanthine oxidase (XO, sometimes 'XAO') is a form of xanthine oxidoreductase, a type of enzyme that generates reactive oxygen species.
+These enzymes catalyze the oxidation of hypoxanthine to xanthine and can further catalyze the oxidation of xanthine to uric acid.<br>Guanine is one of the four main nucleobases found in the nucleic acids DNA and RNA, the others being adenine, cytosine, and thymine (uracil in RNA).
+In DNA, guanine is paired with cytosine.
+The guanine nucleoside is called guanosine.</td>
             <td name="td4"><a href="https://pubmed.ncbi.nlm.nih.gov/9512549/" target="_blank"
                 style="color:#520049"><b>1998</b></a></td>
             <td name="td5">NA</td>